Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The long and the short of it is that mac and cheese is just plain unhealthy for dogs.

-And whether it is the dairy, gluten, artificial ingredients, or a combination, there is a significant chance that your dog could be subject to painful (and embarrassing!) gastric distress as a result of chowing down on those cheesy noodles.
+Whether it is the dairy, gluten, artificial ingredients, or a combination of these, there is a significant chance that your dog could be subject to painful (and embarrassing!) gastric distress as a result of chowing down on those cheesy noodles.

 See also: